vamcart/laravel-nginx-php-starter/README.md

 ```
 chmod -R 777 public storage database
 ```
-* Ths't all, your laravel copy ready to develop.
+* That's all, your laravel copy ready to develop.
 Open http://localhost:8084 , you must see Laravel welcome page.

 ## XDebug + VS Code